Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Sellers

 One time, I tried to sell a fairly pricey rug on Facebook Marketplace.
-Shortly after I posted about it, a buyer said they wanted it and would pay for it immediately via Zelle.
+Right away, a buyer said they wanted it and would pay for it immediately via Zelle.
 The speed at which they wanted to make this transaction seemed fishy to me, and not long after I started asking questions, they ghosted me.

-“That’s a red flag,” says McKeon.
+“That’s a red flag,” McKeon says.
 “You’ve got to be careful because they might send you a link to something that could be malicious.
 I’ve had people go through a similar process, and the next thing you know, their entire Zelle and bank account was drained.”

-“Platforms like Zelle and some of the other apps are designed for convenience and allow you to make a really fast payment.
-But that immediacy does have a downside to it, which is that if something is wrong with that transaction, it’s sometimes so immediate you can’t undo it because it’s too late,” explains Ramzan.
+Resist requests to use alternative payment methods like Zelle, Cash App, paper checks, wire transfers, money orders, gift cards or cryptocurrency.
+Ramzan says these methods might be convenient and fast, but “that immediacy does have a downside to it, which is that if something is wrong with that transaction, it’s sometimes so immediate you can’t undo it because it’s too late.”

 Just say no to overpayments